animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 differ in definition, this might not be the case.
 Consequently, you should verify your `Index` names.

-<p class="note"><strong>Note</strong>: SDG makes a best effort to inform the user
+<p class="note"><strong>Note</strong>: Spring Data for GemFire makes a best effort to inform the user
 when the <code>Index</code> being ignored is significantly different in its definition from the existing <code>Index</code>.
-However, for SDG to accomplish this, it must be able to find the existing <code>Index</code>, which is found using the
+However, for Spring Data for GemFire to accomplish this, it must be able to find the existing <code>Index</code>, which is found using the
 GemFire API.</p>

 #### `Override` Behavior